TanStack/query/README.md

 ## Query Keys

-At its core, React Query manages query caching for you and uses a serializable array or "query key" to do this.
-Using a query key that is **simple** and **unique to the query's data** is very important.
-In other similar libraries, you'll see the use of URLs and/or GraphQL query template strings to achieve this, but we believe at scale, this becomes prone to typos and errors.
-To relieve this issue, React Query Keys can be **strings** or **an array with a string and then any number of serializable primitives and/or objects**.
+At its core, React Query manages query caching for you based on query keys.
+Query keys can be as simple as a string, or as complex as an array or nested object of values.
+As long as the key is serializable, and **unique to the query's data**, you can use it!

+If you're learning React Query still, we suggest starting with using **strings** and **arrays with strings/numbers**, then working your way up to using more complex query keys.

 ### String-Only Query Keys